TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 Note that the buttons in pause mode (and to enter pause mode) activate when the last button of the combination releases.
 This is used to detect and differentiate button combinations vs a single button press.

-* Note: The mouse position updates at 209Hz, so it is extremely responsive.
+* Note: At its peak, the mouse position updates at 209Hz, or roughly every ~4.8ms, so it is extremely responsive.

 ### Run modes
 The gun has the following modes of operation: